43081j/eslint-plugin-lit/docs/rules/no-classfield-shadowing.md

-# Disallows class fields with same name as static properties
+# Disallows class fields with same name as reactive properties

-Class fields set with same names as static properties will not trigger updates as expected.
+Class fields set with same names as reactive properties will not trigger updates as expected.
 They will overwrite accessors used for detecting changes.
 See https://lit.dev/msg/class-field-shadowing for more information.

 ## Rule Details

-This rule disallows class fields with same name as static properties.
+This rule disallows class fields with same name as reactive properties.

 The following patterns are considered warnings: